Michael Cokins

 What challenges did you have to overcome at the beginning of your journey?

 One of the biggest challenges I faced was the closure of the Golden Corral restaurant I managed in New Orleans due to Hurricane Katrina.
 It was devastating for both the business and the community.
-After that, I had to reassess my career and personal goals, which led me to volunteer with HandsOn New Orleans for almost a year.
-That experience opened my eyes to how insurance could help rebuild lives after a crisis, ultimately shaping my decision to transition into the insurance industry.
-Navigating such significant change was tough, but it taught me resilience and the importance of finding new opportunities in adversity.
+I had to reassess my career and personal goals after that, which led me to volunteer with HandsOn New Orleans for almost a year.
+That experience opened my eyes to how insurance could help rebuild lives after a crisis, and it ultimately shaped my decision to transition into the insurance industry.
+Navigating such significant change was tough, but it taught me resilience and the importance of finding new opportunities in the face of adversity.

 What’s one trend that excites you?